Melykuti/COVID-19/comparison.md

 ### Please donate if you can

-If you can afford to support my work, then please consider donating to my [Ocean Plastic Detector](https://www.gofundme.com/OceanPlasticDetector) project.
+If you can afford to support my work, then please consider donating.
+Thank you!

+* Address for bitcoin (BTC): `13veK2ecjhtNenTxhGKJjP83QiMmNd1M7p`
+* Address for ether (ETH) and tokens: `0x49fC2a73e1eC76248324E411e699f92adD6565Ff`

 Find me on [Twitter (@BMelykuti)](https://www.twitter.com/BMelykuti), on my website/blog: [Melykuti.me](https://melykuti.me), or follow me on [Facebook](https://www.facebook.com/bence.melykuti) for my public posts.